Morganite (gem)

 Morganite is an orange or pink variety of beryl and is also a gemstone.
 Morganite is mined in Brazil, Afghanistan, Mozambique, Namibia, the United States, and Madagascar.

 Morganite has grown in popularity since 2010.
 Brides and CNN have listed it as a possible alternative to diamond for engagement rings.

 It mostly occurs in association with minerals like: albite, cleavelandite, quartz, aquamarine, elbaite, lepidolite, schorl, tourmaline and muscovite.

 Name

-Following the discovery of a new locality for rose beryl in Madagascar in 1910, George Kunz proposed the name morganite at a meeting of the New York Academy of Sciences on 5 December 1910 to honour his friend and customer J.P.
+Following the discovery of a new locality for rose beryl in Madagascar in 1910, George Frederick Kunz proposed the name morganite at a meeting of the New York Academy of Sciences on 5 December 1910 to honour his friend and customer J.P.
 Morgan for his financial support for the arts and sciences, and his important gifts of gems to the American Museum of Natural History in New York and to the Museum of Natural History in Paris.
 Morgan was one of the most important gem collectors in the early 1900s – his collection was partly assembled by Tiffany and Company and their chief gemmologist, Kunz.

 Morganite is also known as pink beryl, rose beryl, pink emerald, and "cesian (or caesian) beryl".